pantherdb/OrthoGrafter/README.md

 ## Sample Run

 A sample run can be done by using the files in the sample folder.
-From the rCode folder run the command  Rscript updateGrafts.r ../sampleInput/sampleGrafts.csv ../sampleInput/sampleGraftsSpecies.csv [outputFileName]
+From the rCode folder run the command  Rscript updateGrafts.r
+  - ../sampleInput/sampleGrafts.csv ../sampleInput/sampleGraftsSpecies.csv [outputFileName]

 Output files are placed in the output folder.
 Expected outputs for sample set are in file sampleOutput.out

 Current output will list only changed ortholog sets

+# OrthoGrafter Options

+## Block File Usage

+The block file gives a list of clades in the PANTHER trees which OrthoGrafter will not move a graft point above.
+By default these are the domains (Archea, Bacteria and Eukaryota).
+This constraint is designed to prevent long range moves which could potentially be due to issues such as horizontal transfers (which may occur along a branch leading to an input but not in the PANTHER tree itself).

+The specific blocks used could depend upon where an input species diverged from it's closest relative in the PANTHER trees.
+In most cases altering this should not be necessary but the option is included for those interested.